 How to Get to the Louisiana Museum of Modern Art from Copenhagen

 Getting to Louisiana Museum from Copenhagen is relatively easy.
-From Copenhagen central station take any of the trains heading towards Helsingør and get off at Humlebæk station.
+From Copenhagen central station take any of the trains heading toward Helsingør and get off at Humlebæk station.
 Follow the signs towards the museum which is 10-15 minutes on foot.

 9. Bakken Amusement Park & Jægersborg Dyrehaven